 Yeah, there is a certain degree of consistency and luck, you know, you do it so many times, that maybe you get the strike of luck that somebody who likes the work will see it.
 I would still be publishing my books, regardless of Simon & Schuster or not.

 The reality for a publisher is sometimes that when you sell directly, that's where you actually make more money to be able to make more books.
 But seeing our books in so many stores is a beautiful thing.
-I used to spend my vacation with my dad in Barnes & Noble, looking at all the books, and the fact that our books are there.
+I used to spend my vacation with my dad in Barnes & Noble, looking at all the books, and the fact that our books are there makes me think that my dad would be very proud.
 My father passed away before all of this; it would have been a beautiful thing for him to see it.
 He was my best friend, but he never understood my career choice, but he would have understood what this was about if he had seen the books in Barnes and Noble.

 Is Fantoons looking to expand beyond music?

 In terms of expansion, we have original stories we’re pitching.
-We’re now represented by CAA and we’re pitching a bilingual show that dives a bit into my roots.
-We’re looking to work on bilingual books.
+One of the projects we’re pitching is represented by CAA, a bilingual show we're pitching that dives a bit into my roots.
+We’re looking to work on bilingual books as well.
 So our expansion is more from a storytelling point of view.
-And at the same time, we still have animated projects that we are pitching and we're hopefully at some point one will get picked up.
+And at the same time, we still have animated projects that we are pitching, and we're hopeful that at some point one will get picked up.
 You never know.

 Fantoons stands out for its "360" approach to publishing.
 There's such a wide range of types of books you publish.
 How do you approach the type of book and how it is selected?
 Is there some is there?
 Is there a method to the madness?
 Or is it really just a case by case scenario?